-The City of Seattle self-insured group health plans administered by Aetna, Inc., Kaiser Permanente, Delta Dental of Washington, VSP and the Health Care Flexible Spending Account Plan administered by Navia Benefits Solution (the "Plans") are designed to protect the privacy of your health information.
+The City of Seattle self-insured group health plans administered by Aetna, Inc., Kaiser Permanente, Delta Dental of Washington, VSP, and the Health Care Flexible Spending Account Plan administered by Navia Benefits Solution (the "Plans") are set up to protect the privacy of your health information.
 The Plans are required by applicable federal and State laws to maintain the privacy of your Protected Health Information.
 This notice explains the Plans' privacy practices, their legal duties, and your rights concerning your Protected Health Information (referred to in this notice as "PHI").
-The term "PHI" includes any information that is personally identifiable to you and that is transmitted or maintained by the Plans, regardless of form (oral, written, electronic).
-This includes information regarding your health care and treatment, and identifiable factors such as your name, age, and address.
+The term "PHI" includes any personally identifiable information transmitted or maintained by the Plans, regardless of form (oral, written, electronic).
+This includes information regarding your health care and treatment and identifiable factors such as your name, age, and address.
 The Plans will follow the privacy practices described in this notice while it is in effect.